mt7180/prefect-pulumi-data-orchestration/README.md

 ![ecs:push work pool](./images/ecs-push-work-pool.png)

-The visualization covers all steps of the flow run submition process.
+The visualization covers all steps of the flow run submission process.
 When we deploy the flow from our local computer to Prefect Cloud (or via Github action which is not shown here), the Prefect API will submit the deployment to the specified work pool and pushes the Docker container image of the flow to AWS ECR.
 In the same time an Automation will be created, because we set the trigger parameter to a DeploymentTrigger.
 The automation waits for a Prefect event emitted by the webhook (or any other Prefect event with the same resource id which you will see when we test our automated datapipeline in the init github action with the emit_event function).
-So when the entso-e message with a data update hits our webhook, a flow run is triggered immediately by the automation (with the entso-e data passed in) and the work pool will submit the flow run to the serverless AWS infrastructure, which we specified in the job_variables.
+So, when the entso-e message with a data update hits our webhook, a flow run is triggered immediately by the automation (with the entso-e data passed in) and the work pool will submit the flow run to the serverless AWS infrastructure, which we specified in the job_variables.
 Therefore, Prefect provides the AWS ECS API with metadata which include the full task definition parameter set, which is used in turn to generate an ECS task.
 The task is provided with the flow Docker image url and is specified to run our flow from the image.
-As mentined before, for this ecs:push work pool setup, we have to provide the work pool with some information about the infrastructure we want to use for our flow run.
-Therefore, we have to manually create and assign them to the job variables of a deployment, which will overwrite the work pool job template.
+As mentioned before, for this ecs:push work pool setup, we have to provide the work pool with some information about the infrastructure we want to use for our flow run.
+Therefore, we must manually create and assign them to the job variables of a deployment, which will overwrite the work pool job template.

 ### The GitHub Actions
 >Note: Find the mainn Pulumi program in the `__main__.py` file of the infrastructure folder to get more information about the AWS infrastructure definitions.